inet-framework/inet-showcases/wireless/sensornetwork/doc/index.rst

    <!--internal video recording, zoom 20.28, animation speed none, playback speed 1.698, normal run, crop 50 50 130 130-->

-``BMac`` actually sends multiple shorter preambles instead of a long one, so that waking nodes can receive the one that starts after they woke up. ``sensor3`` starts sending preambles, while the other nodes are asleep.
+:ned:`BMac` actually sends multiple shorter preambles instead of a long one, so that waking nodes can receive the one that starts after they woke up. ``sensor3`` starts sending preambles, while the other nodes are asleep.
 All of them wake up before the end of the preamble transmission.